awsdocs/amazon-sumerian-user-guide/scripts/README.md

 Change the text of an entity's speech component.

 ### download-lists.js
-Download a list of strings from Amazon S3 and store for later use.
+Download a list of strings from Amazon S3 and store them for later use.

 ### hide-entity-action.js
 Show or hide any entity in a scene.

 ### random-speech.js
-Choose one of speech files attached to an entity at random and play it.
+Choose one of the speech files attached to an entity at random and play it.